turingschool/backend-curriculum-site/module2/projects/mini-project.markdown

 ### User Experience

 - [ ] The application has been styled.
-- [ ] The application uses a color scheme.
+- [ ] TThe application uses a balanced, considered color scheme.
 - [ ] The application implements a font (that is not the default font).
 - [ ] The application utilizes a nav bar.
 - [ ] The style shows evidence of intentional layout.